MatthewEskolin/MyKitchen/README.md

-# MyKitchen
+# MyKitchen - Meal Planning App

-_My Kitchen_ or _What Should I Eat_ (not sure what the best name for this should be), is a tool to help me spend less time thinking about what to eat.
+This app is a tool I created to help me spend less time thinking about what to eat.

 ## Current Development
 * finish adding user accounts - currently some data is global to all users